magaman/MyST/README.md

 # MyST
-Code for various SMartthings Devices and Apps
+Code for various Smartthings Devices and Apps